mtripath429/SousChef/README.md

 - ChromaDB permissions
   - The app writes a local index to `chroma_db/`.
 Make sure the process has write permissions to the working directory.

+- ChromaDB sqlite3 version error (requires sqlite >= 3.35)
+  - Symptom: RuntimeError complaining that your system SQLite is too old.
+  - Fix: The project includes a shim that aliases `pysqlite3-binary` as `sqlite3` before importing Chroma.
+Ensure a fresh rebuild so `pysqlite3-binary` installs, and that `rag.py` imports `sqlite_compat` before `chromadb` (already set in this repo).
+  - On Streamlit Cloud: push these changes and click Reboot (full rebuild) from the app’s Manage page.
+If issues persist, Clear cache then Reboot.